tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 Another type of polymorphism which is key to strongly typed functional programming languages (like Haskell), but also a feature of many modern OO languages is *parametric polymorphism*.
 We will see this in action when we introduce [TypeScript generics](/typescript1/#generic-types).

 *Reference: Cardelli, Luca, and Peter Wegner.
-"On understanding types, data abstraction, and polymorphism."
+“On understanding types, data abstraction, and polymorphism.”
 ACM Computing Surveys (CSUR) 17.4 (1985): 471-523.*

 ## Dependency Injection